 The main level of the home is a welcoming space.
 Our spacious, bright, and inviting living room offers multiple sitting areas, a large flat-screen TV, a Roku for streaming entertainment, and plentiful windows for soaking up the peace of your surroundings.
 In the heart of the home, our sitting room is styled to embrace the character, architecture, and ambiance of this 100+ year old house and designed with a nod to the era in which it was built.
 This space offers you the opportunity to sit, look inward, and slow down.
 Catch up with your friends, catch up on your reading, enjoy a local brew, catch your breath.
 Take several moments to remember all the work you do to build and support your own life and see that personal work in metaphorical parallel to structure and support of the exposed beams and tireless bricks, laid oh-so many years ago.
 We all work so hard.
 We deserve a time to relax.

 Encircled with large windows and tons of natural light, our kitchen is a space designed for hosting and socializing.
 The peninsula invites you to partake with your cook and enjoy the sights, smells, and laughter.
 The dining area entreats you to take a seat, tune in, and connect with your loved ones.
 Take your time and look at the features of this space, from exposed bricks and beams to a novel set of custom barn doors that take the place of traditional cabinet doors.
-Don't miss our complimentary Keurig coffee and we invite you to help yourself to a beer, some wine, and a snack.
+Don't miss our complimentary Keurig coffee and we invite you to help yourself to a beverage and some local snacks.

-Outside there is a lovely fire pit with colorful chairs, and a wood-chopping station for those wanting a real farmhouse experience.
-There is also a nice gas grill to aid your cooking experience.
+There is a nice gas grill to aid your cooking experience.
 Parking is ample with a private drive and multiple parking spaces.